List of animation studios owned by the Walt Disney Company: Walt Disney Animation Studios Vancouver

 Walt Disney Animation Studios Vancouver is a division of Walt Disney Animation Studios.
 The division was open on August 4, 2021, and began operations in January 2022.
-Amir Nasrabadi, former finance lead at Disney Animation, is the head of the studio.
+Amir Nasrabadi, former finance lead at Disney Animation, was the head of the studio until moving to Netflix Animation Studios in 2025.
 The studio works on Disney Animation's future long-term series, specials, and movies, with its first work being Moana 2.
+By March 2025, Disney Animation announced they will no longer be producing long-term series, with an unspecified number of staff being laid off from the studio as a result of this decision.